VMware embraces cloud migration for non-vSphere environments

 The HCX announcement is part of VMware’s continued evolution into cloud technologies.
 In July the company teamed with Google to natively support VMware workloads in its Google Cloud service, giving customers more options for deploying enterprise applications.

-The hybrid-cloud service called Google Cloud VMware Solution by CloudSimple will use VMware software-defined data center (SDCC) technologies including VMware vSphere, NSX and vSAN software deployed on a platform administered by CloudSimple for GCP.
+The hybrid-cloud service called Google Cloud VMware Solution by CloudSimple will use VMware software-defined data centre (SDCC) technologies including VMware vSphere, NSX and vSAN software deployed on a platform administered by CloudSimple for GCP.

 VMware also has a hybrid cloud partnership with Microsoft’s Azure cloud service.

-That package, called Azure VMware Solutions is built on VMware Cloud Foundation, which is a packaging of the company’s traditional compute virtualization software vSphere with its NSX network virtualization product and its VSAN software-defined storage area network product.
+That package, called Azure VMware Solutions is built on VMware Cloud Foundation, which is a packaging of the company’s traditional compute virtualisation software vSphere with its NSX network virtualisation product and its VSAN software-defined storage area network product.

 Also recently VMware bulked up its cloud offerings by buying Avi Networks' load-balancing, analytics and application-delivery technology for an undisclosed amount.